Rainbow trout: Aquaculture

 Rainbow trout are commercially farmed in many countries throughout the world.
 The practice began in the late 19th century, and since the 1950s commercial production has grown dramatically.
 Worldwide, in 2007, 604695 t of farmed rainbow trout were harvested with a value of about US$2.6 billion.
 The largest producer is Chile.
 In Chile and Norway, sea cage production of steelhead has expanded to supply export markets.
 Inland production of rainbow trout to supply domestic markets has increased in countries such as Italy, France, Germany, Denmark, and Spain.
-Other significant trout-producing countries include the U.S., Iran, the United Kingdom, and Lesotho.
+Other significant trout-producing countries include the U.S., Iran, Turkey, the United Kingdom, and Lesotho.
 While the U.S. rainbow trout industry as a whole is viewed as ecologically responsible, trout raised elsewhere are not necessarily farmed with the same methods.

 About three-quarters of U.S. production comes from Idaho, particularly the Snake River area, due in part to the quality and temperature of the water available there.
 California and Washington also produce significant numbers of farmed trout.
 In the east, Pennsylvania, North Carolina and West Virginia have farming operations.
 Rainbow trout farming is one of the largest finfish aquaculture industries in the U.S. They are raised inland in facilities where raceways or ponds have continuously flowing water with little pollution and a low risk of escape.
 The U.S. industry is noted for using best management practices.
 Imports constitute only about 15 percent of farmed rainbows sold in the U.S., and nearly all domestic production is consumed within the country; very little is exported.
 The U.S. produces about 7 percent of the world's farmed trout.
 Rainbow trout, especially those raised in farms and hatcheries, are susceptible to enteric redmouth disease.
 A considerable amount of research has been conducted on redmouth disease, given its serious implications for rainbow trout farming.
 The disease does not infect humans.

 There have been recent interest and efforts in introducing a rainbow trout species that can be completely fed on a vegan diet through genetic selection.
 Research from a study team led by USDA research geneticist Dr. Ken Overturf concluded that such natural genetic variation of vegan trouts does exist and believe they can produce rainbow trouts that can be completely fed on a 100% plant-based diet.